The stages of a relationship with a narcissist.

 Stage four.
-They come back, you believe they’ve changed, because of the trauma bond and the love you had in the beginning before their mask slipped, you give it another go.
+They come back.
+You believe they’ve changed because of the trauma bond and the love you had in the beginning before their mask slipped.
+You give it another go.
 When the reality of what you now know, you should have really said NO.

 Stage five.
 The narcissist changes towards you again, yet you still don’t see it to be them because of all the manipulation.
 The narcissist continues against you with great calculation.

 Stage six.
 They leave again, not giving you any answers, not wanting to talk to you, no closer given.
 Threats towards you are made.
-You may have finally left them knowing they’ll never give to you any of those promises they made.
+You may have finally left them knowing they’ll never give to you any of those promises they once made.